Researches

 L. Limited edition cars

-As had already happened for the Appia, Flavia and Flaminia, Lancia gave Zagato the task of creating the sport version of the Fulvia, equipped with an aluminum body and aerodynamics.
-Designed by Ercole Spada and set up in the workshops of the Milanese body shop in Terrazzano di Rho, the Fulvia Sport had an extremely modern and sleek line with a fastback type tail.
-Launched in 1965, the Sport had the same mechanics as the Coupé - except the final ratio - but thanks to improved aerodynamics it reached higher top speeds.
-Despite this, it was almost never used in rally competitions due to the greater delicacy of the monocoque on which the aluminum body rested and the general characteristics more suitable for use on the track (where Lancia did not race at the time).
-More than on the basis of the technical evolution (which followed step by step that of the coupé), the various "series" of the Zagato can be distinguished through the use of the materials used for the bodywork.
-The Sport in fact adopted a bodywork entirely in Peraluman only between 1965 and 1967.
-In the period 1968-70 the bodywork became steel, with bonnet, doors and spare wheel compartment flap in Peraluman.
-The tailgate has always been in steel on all versions.
-The evolution of mechanics and engines follows that of the Coupé, except for the 1231 cm³ engine.
-A peculiarity of the Fulvia Sport Zagato was the tailgate that opened electrically with a button positioned on the dashboard.
-An electric motor placed under the tailgate in the center of the boot opening raised the tailgate a few centimeters enough to circulate air in the passenger compartment.
-In 1970 the mechanics of the second series were adopted on the last 600 bodies of the first series.
-At the end of 1970 the bodywork became entirely in steel, losing the moving parts in Peraluman, having been the model slightly redesigned by Mittino to functionally update the car body, raising the roof for less difficult access and widening the fenders so as to be able to accommodate larger tires.
-The bonnet was also hinged on the front, as required by the safety rules of the time.
-Production ceased in 1972, after Zagato had assembled approximately 6,183 units.
-The artisan origin of the Fulvia Sport determined an asymmetry in the shapes of the mudguards, an asymmetry also preserved on the bodies of the second series.
+As with the Appia, Flavia and Flaminia, Lancia entrusted Zagato with the task of creating the sport version of the Fulvia, characterized by an aluminum body and refined aerodynamics.
+Designed by Ercole Spada and built in the workshops of the Milanese coachbuilder at Terrazzano di Rho, the Fulvia Sport featured an extremely modern and streamlined fastback profile.
+Launched in 1965, the Sport adopted the same mechanicals as the Coupé – except for the final drive ratio – but thanks to improved aerodynamics it was capable of higher top speeds.
+Nevertheless, it was almost never employed in rally competitions due to the fragility of the monocoque structure supporting the aluminum body and to general characteristics more suited to circuit racing, a field where Lancia was not active at the time.
+More than by its technical evolution – which followed step by step that of the Coupé – the various “series” of the Zagato can be distinguished by the materials used for the bodywork.
+Between 1965 and 1967, the Sport featured a body entirely in Peraluman alloy.
+From 1968 to 1970, the body was made of steel with bonnet, doors and spare wheel compartment flap in Peraluman, while the tailgate was always in steel on all versions.
+The engines and mechanical updates followed those of the Coupé, except for the absence of the 1231 cm³ unit.
+One distinctive feature of the Fulvia Sport Zagato was the electrically operated tailgate, which could be lifted a few centimeters by a dashboard switch.
+An electric motor positioned under the rear opening allowed air to circulate into the passenger compartment.
+In 1970, the mechanical components of the second series were fitted to the last 600 bodies of the first series.
+At the end of 1970, the body became entirely steel, losing the Peraluman elements.
+On this occasion the model was slightly restyled by Mittino, with functional updates: a higher roofline for easier access, widened fenders to house larger tires, and a front-hinged bonnet to comply with safety standards of the time.
+Production ended in 1972, after approximately 6,183 units had been assembled by Zagato.
+The artisanal construction of the Fulvia Sport resulted in a noticeable asymmetry in the shape of the fenders, a peculiarity retained even on the second-series bodies.